Sounds of the 60s: Other similar series (BBC Television)

 A number of series have been made under the Sounds of... name for BBC Television, which mix performances from the BBC's music archives with clips from various decades.
-Sounds of the Sixties was first broadcast on BBC2 on 5 October 1991, with an episode called "The First Steps", which featured performances from acts such as The Beatles, Gerry and the Pacemakers and The Rolling Stones, along with puppets Pinky & Perky doing the Twist.
-Due to the nature of the BBC's 1960s Top of the Pops archive, the series compiled each episode from a wide range of BBC programmes such as cutting-edge pop show The Beat Room and children's programmes like Blue Peter and Crackerjack.
+Sounds of the Sixties was first broadcast on BBC2 on 5 October 1991, with an episode called "The First Steps", which featured performances from acts such as the Beatles, Gerry and the Pacemakers and the Rolling Stones, along with puppets Pinky and Perky doing the twist.
+Due to the nature of the BBC's 1960s Top of the Pops archive, the series compiled each episode from a wide range of BBC programmes such as cutting-edge pop show The Beat Room and children's programmes like Blue Peter and Crackerjack!

 Sounds of the Seventies followed on from Sounds of the Sixties in 1993, with a second series of ten programmes called Sounds of the 70s 2 made in 2012.
 On 12 January 1996, an eight-part series called Sounds of the Eighties was first shown by BBC2, with the first episode featuring Duran Duran, Culture Club, ABC, Bananarama and Kylie Minogue.
 All these four series have been repeated many times on BBC Four, with the programmes also being used by UKTV's Yesterday channel as part of their Saturday night music programming block.